A Unified Framework for Rerandomization using Quadratic Forms: Review of Rerandomization Methods

 \section{Review of Rerandomization Methods}

 Here, we review existing rerandomization methods that utilize particular quadratic forms to balance treatment and control groups.
 While there are other rerandomization methods that do not rely on quadratic forms such as the marginal acceptance rules defined in \cite{zhao2021no}, we focus less on these as our goal is to establish results for distance metrics that can be written as quadratic forms.
-Along the way, we note how each method incorporates the principal components of $\mathbf{X}$ and the eigenstructure of the covariance matrix.
+Along the way, we note how each method incorporates the principal components of $\mathbf{X}$ and the eigenstructure of $\mathbf{\Sigma}$, i.e.\ the covariance of $\sqrt{n} \widehat{\bm{\tau}}_{\mathbf{X}}$ under complete randomization.
 As we show in \cref{QFR_section}, the eigenstructure plays a crucial role in determining which rerandomization method is optimal for reducing the variance of the difference-in-means estimator $\widehat{\tau}$.